Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Model

 We consider an assignment $\sigma $ such that agents in $A_{n}$ receive preferential treatment compared to those in $A_{m}$.
-Then, this property continues to hold in the ETE reassignment of $\sigma $.
-Thus, by the ETE reassignment, we can achieve an assignment that satisfies ETE while maintaining preferential treatment for agents possessing specific characteristics even if they have identical preferences.
+Then, this property is preserved in the ETE reassignment of $\sigma $.
+Thus, the ETE reassignment allows us to obtain an assignment that satisfies ETE while maintaining preferential treatment for agents possessing specific characteristics even if they have identical preferences.
 Note that this does not happen when we simply treat agents with identical preferences as equals, as defined in previous studies.